Torsor and Quotient Presentations for $D$-homogeneous Spectra: -graded Proj

 \item Finally, we define the \emph{irrelevant ideal $S_+$} of $S$ to be the ideal generated by all relevant elements\footnote{The chosen language seems counterintuitive, but it is nevertheless the generalization of the $\BN$-graded case.
 The designation results from the interpretation of $V(S_+)$ as `irrelevant locus' and of $D(S_+)$ as `relevant locus', and from the fact that $\Proj^D(S)$ coincides with the quotient of $D(S_+)$ by $\Spec(S_0[D])$.} of $S$, i.e.\ $S_+ = (\Rel^D(S))$. \end{enumerate} \end{definition}

-\begin{remark} Let $f \in S$ be homogeneous.
-Then by definition, $S_f$ has a unit in every degree $d \in D^f$.
-In particular, $f$ is relevant if and only if for all $d \in D$, $(D:D^f) d$ is the degree of a unit in $S_f$. \end{remark}
+\begin{remark} Let $f \in S$ be homogeneous. \begin{enumerate} \item By definition, $S_f$ has a unit in every degree $d \in D^f$.
+In particular, $f$ is relevant if and only if for all $d \in D$, $(D:D^f) d$ is the degree of a unit in $S_f$. \item The support $C^f$ of $f$ is a monoid, and the support group $D^f$ is indeed a group.
+In particular, $D^f$ is exactly the group generated by the monoid $C^f$. \end{enumerate} \end{remark}

 Relevance depends on the context in which the grading is understood.

 \begin{example} Let $S = \BC[x, y]$ and $D = \BZ$ with $\deg(x) = 1$ and $\deg(y) = 1$.
 Then $x$ and $y$ are relevant.
 However, we might want to view $D$ embedded in $\BZ^2$, such that $\deg(x) = \deg(y) = (1, 0)$.
 In this case, $x$ and $y$ are no longer relevant.
 But the actual support of the two gradings does not differ. \end{example}